ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 All code contributions are added to `pyrealm` through this Github repository.
 You might want to help fix an existing bug or add a requested feature or have your own ideas to add to `pyrealm`.
-Whatever you want to do the first, thing is to open a new issue or post on an existing issue and start a conversation with the other developers.
+Whatever you want to do, the first thing is to open a new issue or post on an existing issue and start a conversation with the other developers.
 We are really keen to engage with new contributors and to help get new code into `pyrealm` in the smoothest possible way.